Waldensians: Origins

 According to legend, Peter Waldo renounced his wealth as an encumbrance to preaching, which led other members of the Catholic clergy to follow his example.
-Because of this shunning of wealth, the movement was early known as The Poor of Lyon and The Poor of Lombardy.
+Because of this shunning of wealth, this early movement was known as The Poor of Lyon and The Poor of Lombardy.

-Though arising to prominence in the 12th century, some evidence suggests the existence of the Waldenses even before the time of Peter Waldo.
-Pope Alexander in 1167 at the Third Council of the Lateran lamented the Waldenses as a "pest of long existence".
-While the Inquisitor Reinerius Saccho in the 12th century also spoke about the dangers of the Waldenses for among other reasons its antiquity "some say that it has lasted from the time of Sylvester, others, from the time of the Apostles."
-In the 17th century, Waldensian Pastor Henri Arnaud stated that "the Vaudois are, in fact, descended from those refugees from Italy, who, after St Paul had there preached the gospel abandoned their beautiful country, like the woman mentioned in the apocalypse and fled to those wild mountains where they have to this day, handed down the gospel from father to son in the same purity and simplicity as it was preached by St Paul.
+Although they rose to prominence in the twelfth century, some evidence suggests that the Waldenses may have existed even before the time of Peter Waldo, perhaps as early as 1100.
+In 1179, at the Third Council of the Lateran, Pope Alexander III lamented that the Waldenses were a "pest of long existence".
+While the Inquisitor Reinerius Saccho in the thirteenth century also spoke about the dangers of the Waldenses for among other reasons its antiquity "some say that it has lasted from the time of Sylvester, others, from the time of the Apostles."
+In the seventeenth century, Waldensian Pastor Henri Arnaud stated that "the Vaudois are, in fact, descended from those refugees from Italy, who, after St Paul had there preached the gospel abandoned their beautiful country, like the woman mentioned in the apocalypse and fled to those wild mountains where they have to this day, handed down the gospel from father to son in the same purity and simplicity as it was preached by St Paul.

 The Waldensian movement was characterized from the beginning by lay preaching, voluntary poverty, and strict adherence to the Bible.
 Between 1175 and 1185, Waldo either commissioned a cleric from Lyon to translate the New Testament into the vernacular—the Arpitan (Franco-Provençal) language—or was himself involved in this translation work.

 In 1179, Waldo and one of his disciples went to Rome, where Pope Alexander III and the Roman Curia welcomed them.
 They had to explain their faith before a panel of three clergymen, including issues that were then debated within the Church, such as the universal priesthood, the gospel in the vulgar tongue, and the issue of voluntary poverty.
-The results of the meeting were inconclusive, and the Third Lateran Council in the same year condemned Waldo's ideas, but not the movement itself; the leaders of the movement had not yet been excommunicated.
+The results of the meeting were inconclusive; in that same year, the Third Lateran Council condemned Waldo's ideas, but not the movement itself, while the leaders of the movement were not excommunicated for the moment.

 The Waldensians proceeded to disobey the Third Lateran Council and continued to preach according to their own understanding of the Scriptures.
 In 1184, Waldo and his followers were excommunicated and forced from Lyon.
 The Catholic Church declared them heretics, stating that the group's principal error was contempt for ecclesiastical power.
 Rome also accused the Waldensians of teaching innumerable errors.